mikemarrotte/Sleepy-Planet/content/index.md

 tags: [welcome, home]
 ---

-# Welcome to Sleepy Planet 🌙
+# Hey there!
+Welcome to Sleepy Planet 🌙

 Welcome to the Sleepy Planet knowledge base!
 This is your new Obsidian-powered publishing system built with Quartz.